-Deputy Executive Director, International Institute for Counter-Terrorism (ICT) & Head of the BA & MA Specialization in Counter-Terrorism, Interdisciplinary Center (IDC), Herzliya, Israel
+Director of Research, International Institute for Counter-Terrorism (ICT) & Head of the BA & MA Specialization in Counter-Terrorism, Interdisciplinary Center (IDC), Herzliya, Israel

 He is a Colonel (Res.) in the Israel Defense Forces (IDF) with operational, research and academic experience in counter-terrorism in the regional and international arenas.
 He previously served as the Deputy Executive Director of ICT.

 As part of his position at ICT, Dr. Azani maintains working relations and advises both private and government entities on counter-terrorism issues.
 Dr. Azani lectures at the Lauder School of Government, Diplomacy and Strategy at IDC Herzliya and additional security and organizational establishments in Israel and abroad.
 He testifies on the subject of Hezbollah in front of the United States House of Representatives’ Committee on International Affairs as well as the European Parliament.